 In some ways, this is just an easier-to-say name for the International Public Science Events Conference.
 But the change is also meant to be an inflection point as the public science events sector matures a bit.

 Yes: live, in-person science events now constitute a professional sector in their own right.
-The rise of science festivals over the past decade has helped to establish this sector, and the Summit is still organized—and paid for—by the Science Festival Alliance.
-But the sector now extends well beyond festivals, and we hope that the “new” Summit is an even more comfortable home for all public science events.
+The rise of science festivals over the past decade has helped in some ways to establish this sector, and the Summit is still organized—and paid for—by the Science Festival Alliance.
+But the sector is now recognized as extending beyond festivals, and we hope that the “new” Summit is an even more comfortable home for all public science events.

 * A hallmark of public science events?
 The social experience is at least as important as delivery of content.
 A defining component of a science cafe?
 Group discussion in a culturally meaningful venue.
-A distinguishing mark of a science festival?
+The telltale sign of a science festival?
 Collaboration by many stakeholders.